 No one likes getting vaccinations, but being at risk for Meningococcal Meningitis is even less fun.
 If you are 21 or younger, you’ll need to submit written proof that you’ve received either the vaccination or a booster dose within the last five years before registering for classes.
 It’s a state law!

 Note: only the quadrivalent vaccine, which protects against 4 types of meningitis, will be accepted.
 Meningitis B vaccines do not meet the requirement.

 Any of the following:

-- A document bearing the signature or stamp of either a physician, the physician’s designee or the public health official that administered the vaccination with the date that it was administered.
+- A document bearing the signature or stamp of either a physician, the physician’s designee or the public health official that administered the vaccination that shows the month, day and year it was administered.

-- An official immunization record from the state or local health authority.
+- A copy of an official immunization record issued by a licensed health care provided or the state or local health authority.

-- An official record received directly from a Texas school official or a school official in another state.
+- A copy of an official record received directly from a Texas school official or a school official in another state.

 All documentation must be in English and must indicate that the vaccine was administered to the individual.
 Please be sure that name, birthdate and doctor/clinic name are listed on each page of your documentation.

 Gather the required documentation including and as indicated on The Meningococcal Meningitis Vaccine Requirement Form.
 To prevent delays in processing paperwork and removing holds, please submit the documentation two weeks before Orientation.